cloudtrekkie/servertools/Contributing.md

    git checkout develop
    ```

-3. Make sure, any existings tests in the test directory are working!
+3. Make sure, any existing tests in the test directory are working!
 4. Add a new feature branch

    ```